Slavery and human trafficking

 Smith & Williamson are independent providers of investment management, accountancy, tax, corporate and financial advisory services to a range of clients, including private clients, corporates, professional practices and non-profit organisations.
 The Smith & Williamson group have offices in the UK, Ireland and Jersey only.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 which requires organisations to publish a statement each financial year to set out the steps, if any, it has taken to protect against slavery and human trafficking.
-The statement is published in relation to all entities within the Smith & Williamson group, but in particular is made on behalf of:
+The statement is published in relation the Smith & Williamson group as a whole, but in particular is made on behalf of the following UK entities:

 - Smith & Williamson Holdings Limited;